aayla-secura/mixnmatchttp/README.md

 https://<IP>:58080/secret/secret.html
 ```

+Copy the generated victim URL.
 Click on the link "Click here to wait for the stolen data".
-Copy the generated victim URL and open it in another browser.
+Open the copied link in another browser.
+Refresh the cached page to see the stolen secret data.

-The cached page should refresh every 30s, but you can manually refresh it to check if the secret data has arrived.
+Note: The cached page should refresh itself every 30s.

 # Usage